Weave Local Scorers

 selected_entities

 parameter.
-Otherwise, Presidio will detect all entity types in its default entities list. - Pass custom recognizers to the scorer as a list of type
+Otherwise, Presidio will detect all entity types in its default entities list. - To detect specific entity types, such as emails or phone numbers, pass a list to the

 language